1Revenger1/Dell-M4700-MacOS-Resources/README.md

 ___
 ### Graphics
-For whatever GPU is driving the internal display, add the below to get a full range of backlight values.
+For whatever GPU is driving the internal display, add the below device properties to get a full range of backlight values.
+If you would like to edit the curve, convert applbkl-data from base64 to hex.
+The values are sets of 2 bytes.
+Ignore the first two bytes (0x00, 0x11) and edit the rest of the curve.
+It is currently set to 0x0000 - 0x00ff as that gives the full range for the IPS, 30bit depth, screen.
 ```dtd
 <key>applbkl</key>
 <data>AQAAAA==</data>